 What are the possible side effects of EQUETRO?

-EQUETRO may cause other rare, but serious side effects.
-These include:
+EQUETRO may cause other serious side effects, including:

 - yellowing of your skin or the whites of your eyes

 - dark urine